Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars Splits and Trends

-- The 14 times this season the Stars finished a game with only one goal, they went 3-9-2 (eight points).
+- The 14 times this season the Stars finished a game with just one goal, they went 3-9-2 (eight points).

-- Dallas has finished 5-5-7 in the 17 games this season when it scored exactly two goals (registering 17 points).

-- The Stars have scored at least three goals 58 times, and are 44-7-7 in those games (to register 95 points).

 Kraken Splits and Trends

-- Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .
+- When Seattle has scored exactly two goals this season, they've earned six points (2-11-2 record).

-- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.
+- This season, Seattle has scored a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.

 |Stars Rank